Rise to Success: Career Highlights of Hillary Clinton

 January 3, 2001: Sworn in as U.S. Senator

-On January 3, 2001, Hillary Clinton was sworn in as a U.S. Senator.
-Because Bill Clinton's term did not end until 17 days later, she simultaneously held the titles of First Lady and Senator – a first in U.S. history.
+On January 3, 2001, Hillary Clinton was sworn in as a U.S. Senator for New York.
+From January 3 to 20, she held the titles of First Lady and Senator simultaneously – a first in U.S. history.

-In October 2001, Hillary Clinton voted for the USA Patriot Act.
+In October 2001, Hillary Clinton voted for the USA Patriot Act following the September 11 terrorist attacks.

-In 2001, Hillary Clinton became a U.S. Senator representing New York.
+In 2001, Hillary Clinton became a U.S. Senator representing New York, a position she held until 2009.

-In 2001, Hillary Clinton strongly supported the U.S. military action in Afghanistan, citing it as an opportunity to combat terrorism and improve the lives of Afghan women.
+In 2001, Hillary Clinton strongly supported the U.S. military action in Afghanistan, citing the opportunity to combat terrorism and improve the lives of Afghan women.

 In 2001, Hillary Clinton voted against President Bush's Economic Growth and Tax Relief Reconciliation Act.